nuodb/nuodb-php-pdo-zend/README.md

 Zend Framework v1 quickstart
 ----------------------------
 There is a quickstart example on the framework.zend.com website.
 The instructions for the quickstart in the Zend Framework v1 documenation.
-The quickstart is simple virtual guestbook application where visitors to a website can sign a guestbook.
+The quickstart is a simple virtual guestbook application where visitors to a website can sign a guestbook.

 Follow the instructions for the quickstart example: